zarinbal/ansible_role_mongodb_ubuntu/README.md

 * On the controller node, ensure the [mongodb collection](https://docs.ansible.com/ansible/latest/collections/community/mongodb/index.html) is installed
 * The hosts are able to connect to each other, with preferably hostnames, and the set port, default 27017
 * Keep in mind there is enough disk space for data disk, and the backup if set
+* Supported Ubuntu versions:
+  - Ubuntu 22.04 LTS (Jammy Jellyfish)
+  - Ubuntu 24.04 LTS (Noble Numbat)

+## Version Detection

+This role automatically detects the Ubuntu version of the target system and configures the MongoDB repository accordingly.
+No manual version specification is required.

 ## Assertions